“Demise” June 26th, 2017

 So to continue my work and draw attention to allaboutbison.com & the bison. (plus I have always wanted one) I decided to try my hand at making my own bison from scrap metal.
 I have been welding for some years, gates, fencing, feeders, etc., but never tried anything like this before.
 I can’t even draw.
 No artistic ability what so ever.
 I always thought my gift was numbers and stats.
 Who knew?
 I mounted him on a lazy susan type pedestal, so I could change my view of him from time to time.
 The tail is placed straight and nose lowered, to show the fight response.
 One side is decorated with cattle hoof prints, while the other is horses shoes.

 I tried to theme him as the “demise” of the roaming buffalo from the 1870’s -1880’s.
-I used Railroad spikes for the ankles, and placed a cast iron engine from the period , on his right hump.
+I used Railroad spikes for the ankles, and placed a cast-iron engine from the period, on his right hump.
 Along with 2 carbine rifles.
-Many times trains would stop or had to stop, the passengers then would climb on top the train and just start killing as many as they could. (sport)
+Many times trains would stop or had to stop, the passengers than would climb on top of the train and just start killing as many as they could. (sport)

 The 2 feathers represent the Natives, not that they had anything to do with the demise, just their existence was enough for Gen. Sheridan.

 “Let them kill, skin, and sell until the buffalo is exterminated, as it is the only way to bring lasting peace and allow civilization to advance.”

 Davis D Smits wrote a great paper on this subject. (read more)

 There were a few Indians that hunted them for their hides, but not many.